ivanovicuros/marketplace-fe/README.md

 ## Requirements

-For development you will need
+For development you will need to:

 ### Install